-If your GSD puppy has been effected for a period of time from a sickness that means it can’t absorb the nutrients from its food, it may effect how your GSD’s body and ears develop.
+If your GSD puppy has been affected for a period of time from a sickness that means it can’t absorb the nutrients from its food, it may affect how your GSD’s body and ears develop.

 Regular vet checks can help prevent this.

 TheDailyShep.com are not veterinarians, or animal professionals/experts.
 Information provided is for informational purposes only – it is not a substitute for professional or qualified advice.

 The information is based on either our own thorough research, and/or own experiences, as a means of free speech.